auyu0408/mini_shop/README.md

 ![](https://i.imgur.com/nNQzb0D.png)

 - upward of the right side
-  tool pannel, no order function
+  tool pannel, no order function.
 - middle is product information
-  only admin can edit and delete product
+  only admin can edit and delete product.
-  no add to cart
+  no add to cart button.
 - admin can edit song information like above.
 - Go Back button will go to Home Page.
 #### edit product: